julifan/MethHPC/README.md

 # MethHPC

-Final project for the Methods in High Performance Computing (DD2356).
+Final project for the Methods in High Performance Computing course (DD2356).

 ## Compile and execute code on Beskow